janboddez/import-bookmarks/README.md

 ## Usage
 In WP Admin, head over to 'Import > Import Bookmarks', select a bookmarks file (in **HTML format**, as exported from your browser of choice) to upload, and choose the destination post type and status.

-## Custom Post Types
+### Custom Post Types
 Bookmarks can be added as regular Posts or instances of a Custom Post Type (created through, e.g., [Custom Post UI](https://wordpress.org/plugins/custom-post-type-ui/), or another plugin).

 This plugin, on its own, will **not** register a new Custom Post Type (nor modify existing ones).

-## Statuses
+### Statuses
 Newly added bookmarks can be marked 'Published', 'Draft', 'Pending review' or 'Private'.

+### Important
+Post dates are set to the date the bookmark was created.
+Monthly archives, etc., work just fine.

+Duplicated entries are not detected.
+A possible use case would be to periodically 'dump' all browser bookmarks into WordPress, then clear all of them from your browser—rinse, repeat.

-## Modifying the Post Content Format of Imported Bookmarks
+### Advanced: Modifying the Format of Imported Bookmarks
 Use the `import_bookmarks_post_content` filter to customize imported bookmarks' markup with only minimal PHP code.
+(Other than that, bookmarks, like all other posts, will be styled by your theme's CSS file[s].)

 Some examples of what's possible.
-(These would typically go into your (child) theme's `functions.php`.)
+(These would typically go into your [child] theme's `functions.php`.)
 Note: core hooks like `publish_{$post->post_type}` allow even more customization, but that's outside the scope of this readme.

 In the future, some of these options might make it into the plugin itself.